 Jason Holzer woke up early on his birthday this year and went for a morning run.
 “That’s the best time of day,” he said.
 “My phone and all my devices were at home.”
 Blanketed by silence and the stars overhead, he filled up suddenly with peace and an overwhelming desire to let go of his…Read More

 An update to the Program on Priestly Formation, a progress report on the establishment of a nationwide, third-party reporting system for abuse or misconduct by bishops, and a vote on new leadership for the U.S. Conference of Catholic Bishops (USCCB) are on the agenda for the bishops’ fall general assembly.
 Gathering in Baltimore Nov.
 11-13,…Read More

 I recently had reason to ask others for prayer, and it was a surprisingly tough decision.
 People have asked me to pray for their health, well being, better employment, employment for their kids, even sick pets, and all done without question.
 Asking others for prayer?
 Not so much, and I realized I was keeping my…Read More

 The Catholic Missourian serves as the official newspaper of the Diocese of Jefferson City.
 With a circulation of 28,200 and 26 issues each year, we get the Good News circulated!

 The newspaper welcomes photo and written submissions on Catholic topics of regional interest.
 We are always looking for parish correspondents (see our submission form below) to alert us about local news and events that people throughout the diocese would enjoy reading.

-The deadline for story submissions and editorial content to the print edition of The Catholic Missourian is one week prior to the publication date.
+The deadline for story submissions and editorial content to the print edition of The Catholic Missourian is three weeks prior to the publication date.